Peak Health home > Landscapes > Ecological Processes & Stressors > Climate Change

 Climate Change on Mt.
 Tam

 Mt.
 Tam has the potential to serve as a refuge for plant and animal species in the face of climate change, and associated changes in temperature, precipitation, fog, and soil moisture.
-Although climate change models show a range of potential future scenarios for Marin County and the San Francisco Bay Area, some common trends are emerging.
+Although climate change models show a range of potential future scenarios for Marin County and the San Francisco Bay Area, some common trends have emerged.
+Because there is greater uncertainty in projecting precipitation than there is for temperature, we summarize results for two climate change models with comparable temperature increases but different rainfall projections: Warm/Wet and Warm/Dry.

 Temperature

-Average temperatures rose significantly from 1950 to 2000 across the entire western United States, including the San Francisco Bay Area, and both winter and summer temperatures are predicted to continue rising under future climate change scenarios (Ackerly et al., 2012).
-Temperature projections from all greenhouse gas emissions scenarios show an increase in annual average temperatures of 2.7°F (1.5°C) between 2000 and 2050, and 3.6°F to 10.8°F (2°C to 6°C) by the end of the twenty-first century (Ackerly et al., 2012).
+Average temperatures rose significantly from 1950 to 2000 across the entire western United States, including the San Francisco Bay Area, and both winter and summer temperatures are predicted to continue rising under future climate change scenarios.
+Temperature projections spanning potential Warm/Wet and Warm/Dry conditions under the business-as-usual emissions scenario (referred to as RCP 8.5 in the report and used throughout the 2022 Peak Health assessment), show potential increases in annual temperatures for the One Tam focus area ranging from approximately 3.4°F (1.9°C) by mid-century to 6.0°F (3.4°C) by the end of the century (Pierce et al., 2018).

 Precipitation

 Future precipitation patterns predictions for Mt.
-Tam are more uncertain, with projections ranging from 25% more to 25% less rainfall (Micheli et al., 2016).
-In addition to changes in the overall amount of precipitation, rainfall variability and the frequency of extreme events are expected to increase, which may affect the condition of Mt.
+Tam are more uncertain, with projected annual precipitation change ranges from approximately 9% less to 20% more by mid-century, and 2% to 30% more by the end of the century.
+In addition to changes in the overall amount of precipitation, rainfall variability and the frequency of extreme events are expected to increase (Pierce et al., 2018).
+This may cause flooding and more frequent and intense droughts, which may affect the condition of Mt.
 Tam's streams and wetlands.
+Models also suggest that the timing of rainfall may shift to a narrower winter window, with the potential for earlier onset of warmer and drier spring conditions (Micheli et al., 2016).

 Fog

 Fog is an important source of moisture on the mountain, particularly during the spring and summer.
-A 2010 study found that the amount of fog in redwood forests along California's coast has fallen 33% over the past 100 years (Johnstone & Dawson).
+The sole dynamic simulation model for coastal fog in California shows a potential long-term trend of a 12% to 20% reduction from 1900 to 2070, with significant uncertainty (Ackerly et al., 2018; O’Brien et al., 2013).
+An earlier study found that the amount of fog in redwood forests along California's coast has fallen 33% over the past 100 years (Johnstone & Dawson, 2010).
 Fog-dependent plant communities on Mt.
 Tam such as redwood forests and maritime chaparral may become drought-stressed under conditions of less fog and higher temperatures.

 Soil Moisture

-Marin County is becoming more arid due to rising temperatures.
-Even under higher future rainfall scenarios, these higher temperatures will increase evapotranspiration and reduce soil moisture.
-This difference between potential and actual evapotranspiration—known as climatic water deficit—is a good indicator of drought stress.
-Climatic water deficit is projected to increase on Mt.
-Tam under all future climate scenarios (Micheli et al., 2016).
+Rising temperatures are making Marin County more arid.
+Even under higher future rainfall scenarios, hotter temperatures will increase evapotranspiration and essentially reduce available soil moisture.
+This difference between potential and actual evapotranspiration—known as climatic water deficit—is a good indicator of drought stress (Flint et al., 2013).
+Potential increased climatic water deficits are on the order of 3 inches of equivalent rainfall for the One Tam focus area by mid-century (Micheli et al., 2016).

 Plant and Animal Community Change